rebelsky/csc321-jekyll/_dev/_assignments/accounts.md

 ---
 # {{ page.title }}

-1. Within the next day, you will receive an invitation to join Cloud 9 (c9.io).
+1. You should have received an invitation to join Cloud 9 (<https://c9.io>).
 Accept that invitation.
+Note that you can create only one private workspace on Cloud 9; use that only for your community project.
+It's fine if you do your homework in a public workspace.

 2. Please set up accounts with the following services.